SAP-samples/cloud-mdk-samples/Showcase_Apps/CalendarViewApp/README.md

 ## Key Highlights

-* Filtering of Object Table by selected date using implementation of Extensions `OnValueChange` Event
+* Filtering of Object Table by selected date using implementation of Extensions `OnValueChange` event
 * Native control used: [Android CalendarView](https://developer.android.com/reference/android/widget/CalendarView)

 ## To Do